zgarada/PiratenKapern/README.md

     * `mvn package`
   * To run the packaged delivery:
     * `java -jar target/piraten-karpen-jar-with-dependencies.jar`
+  * To turn off tracing, change "Root level" under <Loggers> in the log4j2.xml from "ALL" to "OFF".
+Vice versa to turn it back on.

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**